nicsig/config/.local/share/applications/README.md

 ### Why do you run `$ sh -c`?

 To expand the environment variable `$HOME`.
-It's not expanded by default, so we rely on `$ sh` to do it instead.
+It's not expanded by default, so we rely on `sh(1)` to do it instead.

 See: <https://stackoverflow.com/a/8980518/9780968>

 ### Why double quotes (`$ sh -c "..."`) and not single quotes (`$ sh -c '...'`)?

-If you use single quotes, `$ desktop-file-validate` will complain:
+If you use single quotes, `desktop-file-validate(1)` will complain:

     /home/user/.local/share/applications/typometer.desktop: error: value "sh -c 'java -jar $HOME/bin/typometer-1.0.1.jar'" for key "Exec" in group "Desktop Entry" contains a reserved character ''' outside of a quote
     /home/user/.local/share/applications/typometer.desktop: error: value "sh -c 'java -jar $HOME/bin/typometer-1.0.1.jar'" for key "Exec" in group "Desktop Entry" contains a reserved character '$' outside of a quote